 - IU has waived the requirement that Wabash students take the GMAT.
 Thus, a GMAT score is not required for application.

 Most if not all of the non-Wabash courses are offered every year during IU’s first summer session, a six-week intensive study period that begins immediately following the end of the academic year in May and concludes in early June.
-In addition, Indiana University has given pre-approval for students to take Business Law through Brigham Young’s online program (http://is.byu.edu/site/courses/description.cfm?title=ACC%2D241%2D200).
-In 2013, the BYU course (ACC 241, Business Law in the Environment) cost $564.
+In addition, Indiana University has given pre-approval for students to take Business Law through Brigham Young’s online program (https://is.byu.edu/description/ACC-241-M001).
+In 2017, the BYU course (ACC 241, Business Law in the Environment) cost $564.

 - Although there are no hard and fast rules, successful candidates for admission generally have GPA’s of 3.2 or higher.
 Students with GPA’s of 3.5 or higher will be able to compete for a graduate assistantship, which offers a partial tuition remission and a small stipend.